awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Compute Optimizer Dashboards/Dashboards/3_manage-business-units.md

 )  ignored_table_name (account_id, account_name, bu)
 ```

-Alos you can use business_units_map view as a proxy to other data sources.
+Also you can use business_units_map view as a proxy to other data sources.

 In case if you do not need Business Units functionality and you have CUDOS dashboard installed with account_map, you can use this view to SELECT from account_map.